 Finally, at one point I topped a hill, tongue probably hanging out from thirst even though I was drinking constantly, and I saw . . .
 A golf course.
 There were two couples just then at a hole nearby, sitting in two golf carts: middle-aged, white, wearing polo shirts and khaki shorts and golf visors and laughing about something.
-Probably the guy with his tongue hanging out.
+Probably the guy on the orange bike with his tongue hanging out.
 It was like that scene in Lawrence of Arabia where Peter O’Toole is half out of his mind from wandering the desert and all of a sudden the top of a freighter goes by because he is near the Suez Canal.
 It felt that out of place.

 So much for the Oregon Trail Campground.
 The golf course must be a hoot though.
 Signs scattered about said all the alcohol you drink on it must be purchased at the golf course store.

 Just after this, I was on a paved road again, a highway with a rumble strip that dropped off the edge onto an uneven, unpredictable shoulder.
 The road was a lovely sweeping downhill turn.
 But almost as soon as I was on it, I wished I wasn’t.
 One truck was approaching, another was closing in behind me.
 I judged that we would all meet at about the same point.
 The truck ahead wasn’t moving over; the truck behind wasn’t slowing.
 There wasn’t enough room for the three of us.
 So I had a choice: Move into the middle of the lane to control it; cross the rumble strip and take my chances on the dirt; or do nothing and either have an uncomfortably close brush with the truck or be shunted over to the shoulder at a time not of my choosing, which is always bad.
 I slowed and crossed the rumble strip to the rough shoulder, taking care not to go too far toward where it dropped off.
 It was uncomfortable, but everyone survived.